 Apache Kafka can be used to stream billions of events per day — but do you know where to use it in your app architecture?
 Find out at our technical session.
 See a live demo and hear answers to questions from Heroku product experts.

-Listen to our live podcast on Software Engineering Daily from October 25th, 2016
+Listen to our podcast with Software Engineering Daily from October 25th, 2016.

 Apache Kafka is a durable, distributed message broker that’s a great choice for managing large volumes of inbound events, building data pipelines, and acting as the communication bus for microservices.
-In this live podcast we’ll talk about building the Apache Kafka on Heroku service, challenges we faced, and why we focused on Kafka in the first place!
+In this Software Engineering Daily podcast, Heroku engineer, Tom Crayford, talks about building the Apache Kafka on Heroku service, challenges we faced, and why we focused on Kafka in the first place.